 Signs That a Sex Worker is a Victim of Human Trafficking

-Sex trafficking is almost impossible to spot due to victims often being forced to act smiley, friendly and compliant in order to keep the customers happy and unaware of the true situation.
+Sex trafficking is almost impossible to spot as victims are forced to act smiley, friendly and compliant in order to keep the customers happy and unaware of the true situation.
 What’s more, while the women and girls working in backstreet brothels that aren’t signposted and are dirty inside are probably more likely to be victims than those in high-end establishments, that doesn’t mean that people aren’t being victimised on every rung of the ladder.

 Signs to watch out for include: